 ‘Race to the Treasure’ Board Game Review

 Often, playing board games with my kids makes me feel less like I’m raising the Brady Bunch, and more like I’ve birthed the next Addams Family.
-While the thrill of a win can raise one child up, inevitably another is cast down into deep disappointment and rage (oh my goodness, the rage!).
+The thrill of a win can raise one child up.
+But inevitably another is cast down into deep disappointment and rage (oh my goodness, the rage!).

 Thankfully the lovely One Hundred Toys has come to our rescue – sending us a game by the ‘Peaceable Kingdom’ board game company to review.
 Peaceable Kingdom create co-operative games requiring kids to work together, rather than competing against each other, to win.